vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \skip } // hierarchical
 \skip namespace hierarchical {
 \until } // hierarchical
-Since now we need to operate on two quantum numbers to calculate the quantum averages, we derived from ElementAveraged`<2>`, which operates on a binary quantumdata::LazyDensityOperator.
+Since now we need to operate on two quantum numbers to calculate the quantum averages, we derived from structure::ElementAveraged `<2>`, which operates on a binary quantumdata::LazyDensityOperator.
 The implementation of the averaging function may read \dontinclude ExampleInteraction.cc
 \skip InteractionX_X_Correlations
 \until averages(3)